troyvit/troy.outbrain/README.md

 ### Job and roles
 I am the Technical Project Lead for the GTO team.
 In that role I:
-- Help GTOs create great tools,
+- Help GTOs create great internal tools,
-- Help the Efficiencies Team build tools,
+- Help the Efficiencies Team build internal tools,
+- Write and maintain scripts that automate more complex bulk jobs,
 - Keep abreast of other internal projects to help us avoid redundancy,
-- Run some of our more complex automation jobs,
 - Help standardize our languages, toolsets and APIs with developers on the GTO team,
 - Work with R&D and Product teams to give feedback on APIs they build, and
-- Serve as a technical mentor to the GTO team and train them on using our tools
+- Serve as a technical mentor to the GTO team and train them on some of Outbrain's internals.

 Our users are Account Managers, Global Operations, Account Services, and Product Managers.
 We want to expand that to help BI, Finance, Product and R&D.